 Welcome to the California Beach Water Quality Information Page

 California has some of the most popular beaches in the country.
 Over 150 million day visits are generated by tourists and residents use them annually to swim, wade, surf, and dive.
 Beach visitors spend over $10 billion each year in California.
-Beach water quality monitoring and strong pollution prevention measures are critical for protecting beach goers from waterborne diseases (Beach Regulation and Guidance).
+Beach water quality monitoring and strong pollution prevention measures are critical for protecting beach goers from waterborne diseases.
 California has the most extensive and comprehensive monitoring and regulatory program for beaches in the nation.
 Monitoring is performed by county health agencies in seventeen different coastal and San Francisco Bay Area counties, publicly owned sewage treatment plants, other dischargers along the coastal zone, environmental groups and numerous citizen-monitoring groups. (for more background information)

 Beach Information Summary Graphs